sas-fossdev/saspes/CONTRIBUTING.md

 ### License Header

-If you modify an exisiting file, add your copyright notice to the file.
+If you modify an existing file, add your copyright notice to the file.
 Something like this:
 ```
 @copyright Copyright (c) <year> <your name> <<your email address>>
 ```
 For a new file, add this license header to the top of the file:
 ```
 /**
  *
  * @copyright Copyright (c) <year> <your name> <<your email address>>
  *
  * @author <your name> <<your email address>>
  *
- * @license GNU AGPL version 3
+ * @license GNU AGPL version 3 only
  *
  * SAS Powerschool Enhancement Suite - A browser extension to improve the experience of SAS Powerschool.
  *
  * This program is free software: you can redistribute it and/or modify
  * it under the terms of the GNU Affero General Public License as
  * published by the Free Software Foundation, version 3.
  *
  * This program is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of
  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
- * GNU General Public License for more details.
+ * GNU Affero General Public License for more details.
  *
  * You should have received a copy of the GNU Affero General Public License
  * along with this program.
 If not, see <https://www.gnu.org/licenses/>.
  *
  */
 ```